Discovery of the soft electronic modes of the trimeron order in magnetite: Methods

 \section{Methods}

 \textbf{Single crystal growth and characterization.} A single crystal of synthetic magnetite oriented in the (111)-direction with a thickness of 0.5 mm was used in all experiments.
 The crystal was grown using the skull melting technique from 99.999\% purity Fe$_2$O$_3$.
 Afterwards, the crystal was annealed under a CO/CO$_2$ gas mixture to establish the appropriate iron-oxygen ratio.
-AC magnetic susceptibility was used to characterize the sample and determine the value of $T_V$ (see Supplementary Note 1).\\
+The quality and stoichiometry of the sample was characterized by measuring the AC magnetic susceptibility to determine the value of $T_V$.
+Supplementary Fig.~\ref{fig:FigS1} shows the real part of the AC magnetic susceptibility $\chi'$ as a function of temperature from 117 K to 126 K. The sudden decrease in $\chi'$ around 123 K indicates that $T_V \sim$ 123 K for this sample.
+This drop in the susceptibility results from microtwinning of the crystal when it undergoes its structural transition from cubic to monoclinic at $T_V$.
+In the low-temperature monoclinic phase, the ferroelastic domains constrain the motion of magnetic domain walls due to a higher cost in elastic energy.
+Consequently, the value of $\chi'$ should be lower in the monoclinic phase compared to the cubic phase \cite{balanda2005magnetic}.
+The temperature at which $\chi'$ exhibits this discontinuity therefore corresponds to $T_V$.\\

-\textbf{Time-domain and ultrafast THz spectroscopy.} A Ti:Sapphire regenerative amplifier system with 100 fs pulses at a photon energy of 1.55 eV and repetition rate of 5 kHz was used to generate THz pulses via optical rectification in a ZnTe crystal.
+\textbf{Time-domain and ultrafast THz spectroscopy.} A Ti:Sapphire regenerative amplifier system with 100 fs pulses at a photon energy of 1.55 eV and a repetition rate of 5 kHz was used to generate THz pulses via optical rectification in a ZnTe crystal.
 The THz signal transmitted through the sample was detected by electro-optic sampling in a second ZnTe crystal with a 1.55 eV gate pulse.
 The frequency-dependent complex transmission coefficient was determined by comparing the measured THz electric field through the magnetite crystal to that through a reference aperture of the same size, and the complex optical parameters were then extracted numerically \cite{duvillaret1996reliable}.

 For the ultrafast THz measurements, the output of the laser was split into a 1.55 eV pump beam and a THz probe beam, with the THz generation and detection scheme described above.
 The time delay between pump and probe and the time delay between the THz probe and the gate pulse could be varied independently.
 To measure the spectrally-integrated response, the THz time was fixed at the peak of the THz waveform and the pump-probe delay was scanned.
 The spectrally-resolved measurements were obtained by scanning both the THz time and the pump-probe delay time.\\